 A complete day is given over to indigo, perhaps the most magical and singular dyestuff.
 Students work with a variety of vats and explore the potential of shaped-resist techniques.

 The goal of this workshop is accomplished dyeing at a professional level.
-The workshop will move through the creation of more than 80 colour samples on a variety of fibres using both cloth and yarns and conclude with a directed period of personal study.
+The workshop will move through the creation of more than 80 colour samples on a variety of fibres using both cloth and yarns.

 This is a practical workshop which requires lifting dyepots.
 As we like to put it: if you can get your suitcase on an international flight, you should be fine.